maurock/Dynamic3DGaussians/README.md

 <img alt='Blender scene showing a red toaster on a green plane' src="images/cameras_blender.png" width="500">

 ### blender_to_data.py
-Simply run the script from your root directory.
-Set the arguments as required, e.g
+Simply run this script from your root directory.
+Configure the arguments as needed, e.g
 ```
 python blender_to_data.py --data_path Blender/PROJECT_FOLDER/ --output_path data/YOUR_DATASET
 ```

 ## Extract data using COLMAP
-TODO.
+Coming soon.

 ## Notes on license (original repo)
 The code in this repository (except in external.py) is licensed under the MIT licence.